Out of the Black (EP)

-Out of the Black is the debut extended play by British rock duo Royal Blood.
+Out of the Black is the debut extended play and major label release by the British hard rock duo Royal Blood.
 The four-track EP, self-produced by the band with Tom Dalgety, was released by Black Mammoth and Warner Bros.
 Records on 11 March 2014 in the United States.
-The EP marks the major label debut by the band, having signed with Warner Bros. earlier in the year.
-The first three songs appeared on their debut album that was released later that year.
+The first three songs appeared on their self-titled debut album that was released later that year.
 "Hole" was later released as a B-side to the single "Little Monster".